aurelia/site-generator/lib/app/docs/api/templating/index.md

   * `moduleMember: string` - The export from the module to generate the resource for.

-* `importViewResources(moduleIds: string, names: string, resources: ViewResources, compileInstruction?: ViewCompileInstruction, loadContext?: ResourceLoadContext): Promise` - Imports the specified resources with the specified names into the view resources object.
+* `importViewResources(moduleIds: , names: , resources: ViewResources, compileInstruction?: ViewCompileInstruction, loadContext?: ResourceLoadContext): Promise` - Imports the specified resources with the specified names into the view resources object.
-  * `moduleIds: string` - The modules to load.
+  * `moduleIds: ` - The modules to load.
-  * `names: string` - The names associated with resource modules to import.
+  * `names: ` - The names associated with resource modules to import.
   * `resources: ViewResources` - The resources lookup to add the loaded resources to.
   * `compileInstruction?: ViewCompileInstruction` - The compilation instruction associated with the resource imports.
   * `loadContext?: ResourceLoadContext` - No description available